safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 When `txServiceUrl` is provided, the list of associated Safe addresses will be returned as part of the `signIn()` method response.

-## Sending/signing transactions or signing messages using the auth-kit
+## Sending/signing transactions or messages using the auth-kit

 Once you are logged in using the auth-kit you can get the associated web3 provider using the `safeAuthKit.getProvider()` method.
 If you want to make any kind of operation afterwards you can use this method in conjunction with your favorite web3 library: